lng2020/GOP3-blackjack-bot/README.md

 - [ ] Self-defined strategy
 - [ ] Adapt different resolutions
 - [x] Better distinguish win/draw conditions
-- [ ] Better spliting cards recognition
+- [x] Better spliting cards recognition

+## Known issues
+1. if this hand contains more than 5 cards, the bot will not recognize the cards correctly.
+2. the win/lose amount is not right after spliting cards.

 ## Translation
 This is guide for translating the bot to other languages.
 If you want to contribute, please follow the steps below: